4x3lpri3t0/algorithms-cpp/README.md

 **Do NOT use `#include <bits/stdc++.h>` in production!** This directive is an optimization meant solely for competitive programming contests, designed to save developer time at the expense of a negligible increase in compilation time.
 It includes ALL C++ STL libraries, which you most likely do NOT want.
 Additionally, it is specific to GCC and may not be available on other C++ compilers.
 In production environments, maintaining control over the libraries you include is crucial for clarity, performance, and maintainability.

-The use of `#define int long long` is also a poor practice that should not be applied in production.
+The indiscriminate use of macros like `#define int long long` is also a poor practice that should not be applied in production.

 ## Competitive Programming Tricks